 What you didn’t know about Cyprus:

 These are the smallest countries in Europe.
-Have you visited any?
+Have you visited a small European country on our list?
 Let us know in the comments below.

 Make sure you get Travel Insurance before hitting the road.
 Trust us, it’s one of those things you don’t want to leave home without.
 We recommend Heymondo & SafetyWing Travel Insurance.

 Click here and get 5% off Heymondo insurance from us!